 In addition to the snare patrols, the veterinary team at BCFS are also on call to rescue and treat chimpanzees that are reported to have suffered snare injuries.
 Reported injuries have reduced to only three in the last year compared to the eight that were reported at the start of the project.

 (Garret had suffered from a nylon snare injury for over 15 years with fresh injury inflicted frequently -Vets from JGI, BCFS, UWA and NCP team intervened)

 Although the threat of snares still exists, thanks to the the efforts of the patrol teams, the alternative livelihood scheme and conservation education with local communities, it is noticeably reduced.
 At the onset of the snare patrol programme around 45 snares were recovered each day; compared with the current average of around seven per day recovered by a team three times the size, the progress is clear.
+The snare recovery programme is without doubt one of the most successful programmes that has been carried out at BCFS.
+We are grateful to Oakland Zoo that has funded and continues to fund this project in addition to dissuading hunters through conservation education and by providing alternative livelihoods.
 A survey of the wild fauna is planned and is expected to provide further insight on the effectiveness of the snare patrol programme.